papis/papis/doc/source/bibtex.rst

 Unicode output
 --------------

-If you are using TeX engines like XeTeX, then you can use unicode characters for your BibTeX files.
+If you are using TeX engines like XeTeX or LuaTeX, then you can use unicode characters for your BibTeX files as well.
 This means there is no need to write ``\`{a}`` instead of ``à`` in words such as ``apareixerà``.
-To control the output of unicode characters in papis, check out the :ref:`config-settings-bibtex-unicode` setting.
+To control the output of unicode characters in papis, use the :ref:`config-settings-bibtex-unicode` setting.

 Override keys
 -------------

 There might be some issues with this approach though.
-If you are exporting one-to-one the information in your ``info.yaml`` to the BibTeX files, characters like ``&`` or ``$`` have a special meaning in TeX and would need to be escaped.
+If you are exporting the information from your ``info.yaml`` to a BibTeX file, characters like ``&`` or ``$`` have a special meaning in TeX and would need to be escaped.
 When ``bibtex-unicode = False``, these characters would be exported as ``\&`` and ``\$``, respectively.
 If it is just a couple of documents that are causing this problem, you can just override the problematic field like so

 .. code:: yaml

     title: Масса & энергия
     title_latex: Масса \& энергия
-    author: Fok, V.A.
+    author: Fok, V. A.
     type: article
     volume: '48'
     year: '1952'

-In this example, the title that will be output to the BibTeX entry is ``title_latex``, since we have overridden it by appending the ``_latex`` prefix to the ``title`` key.
+In this example, the title that will be added to the BibTeX entry is ``title_latex``, since we have overridden it by appending the ``_latex`` suffix to the ``title`` key.

 Ignore keys
 -----------